kofifus/ValueImmutable/README.md

 **State:**
 ```
 public static class Store {
-   public static VLockedState<VDict<string, Employee>> EmployeesStore =  VLockedState.Create(new VDict<string, Employee>());
+   public static readonly VLockedState<VDict<string, Employee>> Employees =  VLockedState.Create(new VDict<string, Employee>());
 }
 ```
+Store holds the State of the program in this case.
+It is implemented as a static class with readonly `IState` fields<br>.
+`VDict` is an immutable dictionary with value semantics and other additions.
-Store holds the State of the program in this case. `EmployeesStore` is a mutable state that locks itself before allowing mutation so that the _only_ way to change it is threadsafe.
+`EmployeesStore` is a mutable state that locks itself before allowing mutation so that the _only_ way to change it is threadsafe.
 It has three methods: `Ref` locks and mutate, `In` locks and allows readonly access, and 'Val' allows threadsafe readonly access of a possibly stale value. <br>
 Using `Ref` and `In` hides locking and eliminate multithreading issues when a lock was forgotten.
 Using 'Val' whereever stale values can be tolerated prevents unecessary locking while preserving thready safety.